 Up on the Roof

 In locations important because of adjacent habitat or parks, the linear park on the top level will connect to adjacent land to become a habitat greenway or wildlife bridge where animals can move across the transportation column from habitat on one side to habitat on the other reducing road kill and other negative effects of fragmentation.
-The earth for this can be sourced with the material dug out for the underground utility corridor.
+The earth for this can be partially sourced with the material dug out for the underground utility corridor.

 Throughout the system I see a lot of structural, functional, system, environmental and social integration similar to the way this park was designed, almost as though it were a living organism.
 The more natural systems that can be used to provide services the better.
 Note that they use a lake for irrigation and even have gardens in the underground parking structure!